AldeineRielCruz/NEULibScan-Attendance/README.md

 - Firebase (website)
 - Firebox (database)

-## Documentation
+# Documentation
 *This section past this point is the documentation section, which documents and briefly explains the componenets within the web application*

-## BackEnd Schema
+## Website Flow
+*NEULIB Scan* starts with right away with the login screen.